• Skip to primary navigation

 Alchemy: Communicate the last message and when done, say “Out”

-Now, above is the basic outline of how to make a proper VHF call when trying to get in touch with another party such as a buddy boat, port authority or marina.
+Here is the basic outline of how to make a proper VHF call when trying to contact another party, such as a buddy boat, port authority, or marina.

-The reason that a boat name is said up to three times is to increase the chances that the person being called can hear their boat name and the boat name of the person calling.
-And often it’s the boat being called that might suggest a different channel to move to.
+A boat name is said up to three times to increase the chances that the person being called can hear both their boat name and the boat name of the person calling.
+And often, it’s the boat being called that might suggest a different channel to move to.

-After the initial communication of saying both boat names three times, callers often drop down to saying the name of the boat once or not at all.
+After the initial communication of saying both boat names three times, callers often say the name of the boat once or not at all.

 For example, the Coastguard will say every time, ‘Britican, Solent Coastguard, (message), over.’

-Cruisers, on the other hand, drop the formalities after the initial connection is made and often talk as if they’re on a telephone.
+On the other hand, Cruisers drop the formalities after the initial connection is made and often talk as if they’re on a telephone.

-Our #1 Tip For Using the VHF Radio?
+Our #1 Tip VHF Radio How To Use

 VHF Tip: Did you know that 'over and out' is NEVER the correct terminology when talking on the VHF radio?
 'Over' means, over to you and 'out' means I'm hanging up.
 You can't do both at the same time!Click To Tweet